-- C-5.
-Prioritize the preservation of natural resources and animal habitat in Guilderland to promote healthy and functioning ecosystems that mitigate costly and harmful conditions such as invasive species, flooding, and soil erosion. - a.
+C-5.
+Prioritize the preservation of natural resources and animal habitat in Guilderland to promote healthy and functioning ecosystems that mitigate costly and harmful conditions such as invasive species, flooding, and soil erosion.

+a.
 Consider limits to development on steep slopes for non-agricultural land disturbances.

 The majority of Guilderland's steep slopes are located in the Helderberg Escarpment and Settles Hill areas of Town, with additional steep areas along stream embankments.
 In order to prevent erosion, subsidence, and topsoil loss, it is recommended that the Town consider a more comprehensive approach to steep slope development regulation, with an acknowledgement that agricultural activities on such some slopes may be compatible with the aims of soil stabilization and viewshed protection.
-The definition of steep slopes should be updated to clarify development restrictions for non-agricultural land and improve consistency across the Town Code.
+In the current Town Zoning Law there is only a definition for angle of repose.
+There is no definition for steep slopes.
+Additionally, the angle of repose regulations only applies to slopes when a watercourse is present at the toe of the slope.
+The Town should consider adding a definition of steep slopes in Town Zoning Law should be updated and to clarify development restrictions when watercourses are not present. for non-agricultural land and improve consistency across the Town Code.